Syrie Maugham: Career

 Maugham charged high prices and could be very dictatorial with her clients and employees.
 She once told a hesitant client, "If you don't have ten thousand dollars to spend, I don't want to waste my time."

-Maugham popularized mirrored screens, indirect lighting, and plump furniture upholstered in white.
+Maugham popularised mirrored screens, indirect lighting, and plump furniture upholstered in white.
 She preferred wood furniture to be pickled or stripped, painted, or finished with a secret craquelure technique.

 Maugham's glamorous rooms influenced almost every designer, particularly Elsie de Wolfe, Jean-Michel Frank, and Frances Elkins.

 After Maugham closed her New York shop in 1932, someone suggested that Rose Cumming fill the gap and design white furniture of her own.
 "No," Cumming said, "white was always Syrie's."

 Maugham's daughter Liza married in 1936, and the London house Maugham decorated for her was among her best work.
 After finishing it, she sold her own house and travelled to India with Elsie de Wolfe "to paint the Black Hole of Calcutta white".
 Maugham continued decorating, but had already completed her most famous and successful work.
 Her clients included Wallis Simpson, Marie Tempest, Oveta Culp Hobby, DeWitt Wallace, Elsa Schiaparelli, Capt.
 Edward Molyneux, Edward James, Mona Williams, Babe Paley, Bunny Mellon, Clare Boothe Luce, Alfred Lunt/Lynn Fontanne, Margaret Campbell, Duchess of Argyll and the Hon.
 Stephen Tennant.
 She redecorated The Glen, Scottish home of Christopher Tennant, 2nd Baron Glenconner, who hated the existing Scottish Baronial style of the house.

 Marriage to Henry Wellcome

 In 1901, on a visit to Khartoum with her father, she met Henry Wellcome, an American-born British industrialist who had made his fortune in pharmaceuticals (his firm became Burroughs Wellcome).
 She was 22 and he was 48, and they married soon after.
 In 1903 they had a son, Henry Mounteney Wellcome.
 The Wellcomes' marriage was not happy, and Syrie reportedly had numerous affairs, including with the department store magnate Harry Gordon Selfridge, Brig.
-Gen. Percy Desmond Fitzgerald, and the novelist William Somerset Maugham.
+Gen. Percy Desmond Fitzgerald, and the bisexual novelist William Somerset Maugham.
 Eventually, after some years of separation, she became pregnant with Maugham's only child, Mary Elizabeth, who was known as Liza.
-When the child was born in Rome, Italy, she was given Wellcome's surname.
+When the child was born in Rome, Italy, in 1915, she was given Wellcome's surname.
 Wellcome then publicly sued for divorce, naming Maugham as co-respondent.

 Marriage to W. Somerset Maugham

 Syrie Wellcome and W. Somerset Maugham married in 1917 in New Jersey, although he was predominantly homosexual and would spend much of his marriage apart from his wife.
 They divorced in 1929.
 Her divorce settlement from Maugham was their house at 213 King's Road, Chelsea, fully furnished, a Rolls-Royce, and 2,400 pounds a year for her and 600 pounds a year for Liza.
+Syrie Maugham died in 1955.

-In his 1962 memoir Looking Back Maugham virulently criticised his former wife, which caused a public outcry.
-After Maugham's death in 1965 Beverley Nichols wrote in rebuttal a defence of her called A Case of Human Bondage (1966).
+In his 1962 memoir Looking Back, Maugham virulently criticised his former wife, which caused a public outcry.
+After Maugham's death in 1965, Beverley Nichols wrote in rebuttal a defence of her called A Case of Human Bondage (1966).